LeibTon/LeibTon/README.md

 ### Hi There 👋
 The name's **Aditya Prakash**.
 I am a student of Aerospace Engineering at Indian Institute of Technology, Kanpur.
 I am interested in Web Development, making sites that I think should be on [www](https://www.w3.org/WWW/).
 I also love exploring various Deep Learning Models, automating boring stuffs and love talking to Phoenix (you will know about it in my projects).
 Sometimes, I also  code Physics and Maths Models visualising some fantastic aspects of Nature.
-Apart from coding and development stuffs, I love space explorations.
+Apart from coding and development stuffs, I am interested in SSTO's Vehicle (will develop many in future).
 Learn more about me and my projects at : [Leibton](https://prakashaditya369.github.io)

-- 🔤 Favourite Language: Python and Javascript
+- 🔤 Language: Python and Javascript
-- 💻 Favourite Operating System: Ubuntu
+- 💻 Operating System: Ubuntu
-- ⌨️ Favourite Text Editor: Text Editor(Ubuntu)
+- ⌨️ Text Editor: Text Editor(Ubuntu)
-- 🔢 Favourite Number: 369
+- 🔢 Number: 369

 Wanna Talk: [adityaap@iitk.ac.in](mailto:adityaap@iitk.ac.in)